 •Fields with Default attribute values are required to be visible for the formula to properly function.
 For formula(s) to work with a hidden field(s), the field(s) must be a formula or pre-populated field.

-The image below shows the Boring form and its associated fields.
+The image below shows the Borehole form and its associated fields.

 The Fields tab displays the standard fields and section fields (i.e., system fields) that belong to the form currently being configured.
 In this example, the fields relate to the Boring form and its associated child forms.

 While still in the Formula Builder, fields from the current form and all other forms in the template can be accessed by selecting the Aggregate Fields tab.